 The vast majority (85 percent) of lung cancers fall into the category called non-small cell lung cancer.
 Though this form of lung cancer progresses more slowly than SCLC, 40 percent of NSCLCs will have spread beyond the lungs by the time it is diagnosed.

-“The standard of care for lung cancer treatment has changed just in the last five years, due to advances in clinical research that our patients have contributed to,” says Anne Chiang, MD, PhD, a Yale Medicine oncologist who treats lung cancers.
+“The standard of care for lung cancer treatment has changed just in the last five years, due to advances in clinical research that our patients have contributed to,” says Anne Chiang, MD, PhD, a Yale Medicine medical oncologist who treats lung cancers.
 “There is real hope in the field that we are able to improve and extend patients’ lives.”